 There is now a delightful cottage in the grounds of the estate which can be rented for long weekends or a week, during which time the renters have the use of the grounds after the visitors have gone.
 Queen for a day!

 Round then to Cowes to view the sailing boats battling the currents and the winds on the Solent.
-The world’s most famous Regatta, Cowes Week (actually ten days in August) may no longer attract a dozen crowned heads of Europe but it still attracts the royally rich in their magnificent yachts to sport on the Solent’s famous waters.
+The world’s most famous Regatta, Cowes Week (actually ten days in August) may no longer attract the crowned heads of Europe but it still attracts the royally rich in their magnificent yachts to sport on the Solent’s famous waters.
 Yachts owned my billionaires and crewed by millionaire they say.

 A stop at Farringford House for coffee in the former home of the poet, Alfred Lord Tennyson, where one can sit on the terrace and gazed at the magnificent lawns that sweep down to Freshwater Bay and then, suitably refreshed, a hike across Tennyson Downs where it is said the poet composed The Charge of the Light Brigade, reciting it as he strode along the coastal path, cape flapping in the breeze and breathing in air that he described as “worth 6d. a pint”.